-Diagnostic and Clinical Sciences 10 - Women's Health and Chiropractic Pedriatics

-This course covers unique aspects of chiropractic care delivered to female patients.
-Topics include reproductive physiology and the care of the pregnant patient; current issues related to women's health, such as breast cancer and its early detection, domestic abuse, osteoporosis, dysmenorrhea, postural care, and nutritional concerns.
+Diagnostic and Clinical Sciences 10 - Women's Health and Chiropractic Pedriatics such as breast cancer and its early detection, domestic abuse, osteoporosis, dysmenorrhea, postural care, and nutritional concerns.
 Following the discussion of childbirth, the course continues with the care of neonates, infants, children and adolescents in chiropractic practice.
 Special considerations in the examination and treatment of pediatric patients are discussed and relevancy to the practice of chiropractic is emphasized.
 Common childhood diseases and injuries are discussed, as well as the orthopedic conditions likely to be seen in a chiropractic office.
 The course also includes a discussion of child abuse, as well as the public health responsibility of the chiropractic physician as a member of the health care team.